PetervGreen/tech-indexing/translation.md

 ## Simplified English

-Finally, DITA could help with preparing Simplified English versions of english materials that could result in better machine translations to other translations, in conjunction with multilingual glossaries of special terms.
+Finally, DITA could help with preparing Simplified English versions of english materials that could result in better machine translations to other languages, in conjunction with multilingual glossaries of special terms.

 https://en.wikipedia.org/wiki/Simplified_Technical_English